-Their record today and in the past ten years has been one of "viewing with alarm" and crying out that the foundations of our republic are being destroyed, but the great mass of American people know better.
-They have enduring faith in the strength of our nation, and complete confidence in the leadership of our President.
-They stand in admiration of our Commander-in-Chief, who at great per sonal risk has traveled to Casablanca, to Cairo, and to Teheran in order to more closely coordinate the activities of the United Nations.
+Their record today and in the past ten years has been one of "viewing with alarm" and crying out that the foundations of our republic are being destroyed.
+But the great mass of American people know better.
+They have enduring faithin the strength of our nation, and complete confidence in the leadership of our President.
+They stand in admiration of our Commander-in-Chief, who at great personal risk has traveled to Casablanca, to Cairo, and to Teheran in order to more closely coordinate the activities of the United Nations.

-The people of Occupied Europe, of Britain, of China, and of Russia, look to Franklin Roosevelt as the champion of democractic forces.
-He symbolizes to them the struggle of democracy against Fascist aggression, unemployment and economic insecurity.
-He is a citizen of the world.
+The people of Occupied Europe, of Britain, of China, and of Russia, look to Franklin Roosevelt as the champion of democratic forces.
+He symbolizes to them the struggle of democracy against citizen of the world.
 He is a leader of the people.
-And, the Democratic Party is proud to claim him as their own.
+And, the